 Colic – What Is It, Why Does It Happen, And How Can I Stop It?

 Colic is a condition described as excessive, persistent crying in seemingly healthy babies.
 For it to be colic, it should last for more than 3 hours a day, 3 days a week, for 3 weeks – like anyone’s counting.
 It can effect around 20% of babies and is one of the more stressful things a new parent can go through.
 Generally, its effects are more prevalent between months 1 and 4.
 After this period the length of crying gets less and less until eventually stopping.

 Why Does Colic Happen?

 Well it’s a question that a lot of researchers have tried to answer.
 But one that very few actually have a decisive answer to.
-I’ll still try to detail what the research says.
+But there are still a few theories and I’ll try to detail what the research says.

 Physical Reasons for Colic

 Most likely, through various research, it is caused by gastrointestinal dysfunction.
 This includes things such as gut immaturity, spastic colon, and everyone’s likely culprit, wind.
 Although Mattheson (1995) showed that wind is likely caused by excessive crying rather than the cause of colic.
 It may also be due to milk intolerance or other allergic responses that can cause more problems in the early months after birth.
 Even tobacco exposure can increase the likelihood of colic by up to 50%.
 Others have argued that it can be brought on more through parenting styles and environmental factors, and even be a result of our evolution.